-Senator Russell.
+Senator RUSSELL.
 Doctor Goudsmit, did your investigation indicate whether the rocket bombs or buzz bombs were developed by the Ord-nance Corps of the German Army or by civilian scientists, or scientists who were not inducted into the Army?

-Dr. Goudshit.
+who were not inducted into the Army?
+Dr. GOUDSMIT.
 The rockets were mainly developed by excellent aeronautical engineers, who worked primarily for Army Ordnance.

-Senator Millikin.
+Senator MILLIKIN.
 I thought you made a very interesting statement in recapitulating the reasons for the decline in German science when you said, in effect, that one of the reasons was that they were putting party hacks into positions of authority in science.
 Is that not a danger that we must avoid as far as we can avoid it in any governmental agencies of that kind that we may set up in this country?